 Where's cheapest gas in Florida?
 Here's how prices compare

+The lowest gas prices were in the Panhandle with Oklaloosa the cheapest at $2.72.

-The average cost of diesel in the state was $3.48, which is less than a cent from a week ago but 48 cents lower than a year ago.
+The average cost of diesel in the state was $3.46, which is 1 cents less from a week ago but 47 cents lower than a year ago.

 The highest recorded averages were 4.89 for regular unleaded on June 13, 2022 and $5.73 for diesel on June 14, 2022.